-Lean and Agile practices for hardware product development
+Lean and Agile practices for hardware product development and engineering

 Apply the relatively new Agile Way of Working to areas beyond software and learn how to harness the power of Agile/Lean methodologies to develop hardware products and products involving both software and hardware.